nkkollaw/api-laravel-passport/README.md

 #### 2. Install composer dependencies

-Navigate into the document root, then run:
+Navigate into the main folder, then run:

 ```bash
 composer install